 Selling and marketing expenses consist of payments made to affiliates and general marketing expenses related to each brand.
 Licensing fees consist of the fees for the Mandalay and Jackpotjoy segments to operate on their respective platforms and game suppliers' fees paid by the Vera&John and Jackpotjoy segments.
 Gaming taxes largely consist of POC tax, which is a 15% tax on Real Money Gaming Revenue (as defined in the "Key performance indicators" sub-section of this MD&A) introduced in the UK in December 2014.
 Processing fees consist of costs associated with using payment providers and include payment service provider transaction and handling costs, as well as deposit and withdrawal fees.
 With the exception of selling and marketing expenses, distribution costs tend to be variable in relation to revenue.

-The increase in distribution costs for the three and six months ended 30 June 2017 compared to the same periods in 2016 is mainly due to higher revenues achieved, slightly offset by lower selling and marketing costs.
+The increase in distribution costs for the three months ended 30 September 2017 compared to the same period in 2016 is mainly due to the higher revenues achieved.

 Administrative costs